bSchnepp/Feral/README.md

 I'm mostly doing this to get *much* better at C and assembly code, and especially interoperation between C and assembly, while also doing a little bit of Rust for memory-sensitive functionality.

+## Building?
+Run ./build.sh $ARCH $COMMAND, where $ARCH is the arch (x86_64), and $COMMAND is the command to run (qemu, qemu-nokvm, clean, etc.)

+This is temporary, and will be replaced with a proper build system (Kconfig) later.

 ## Is there any naming convention?
 Folders should be named in a way to avoid unnecessary characters (ie, 'inc' vs 'include'.)
 This is just because I tend to have too many tabs of ~~Nautilus~~ flavor-of-the-month-file-explorer open and each one very small.
 Not important.
 3 monitors isn't enough to make that OK.